SparkCalcSparkCalc

 Where should I keep my emergency fund?

 Use a high-yield savings account for easy access and decent returns.
-Avoid investing emergency funds in stocks or locking them in CDs - you need immediate access when emergencies happen.
+Avoid investing emergency funds in stocks or locking them in term deposits.

 What counts as an emergency?

 Job loss, medical emergencies, major car repairs, and essential home repairs.
-Vacations, holidays, and predictable expenses are not emergencies - budget for those separately.
+Vacations and predictable expenses are not emergencies.

 Related Calculators